Canopus-Development/Aeodos/docs/deployment/README.md

-# Aeodos Deployment Guide
+# Aoede Deployment Guide

 ## Overview
-This guide outlines how to deploy Aeodos in a production environment using Docker, Kubernetes, or traditional servers.
+This guide outlines how to deploy Aoede in a production environment using Docker, Kubernetes, or traditional servers.

 ## Docker Deployment
 1. Install Docker & Docker Compose